 Well, it's true we don't normally give them away.
 Our design principles, designs, and final products are all managed in a way to provide flexibility, but reduce complexity.
 That helps us to offset the higher costs of customized rack effect products - not minimize the cost, but definitely lower it from what it might otherwise have to be.
 While customization is a contributor to our costs, quality features contribute more.
 To us, that's much more acceptable.
 You get more for your money, especially over time.
 Check out our Benefits discussion to see some of those features that help us deliver a unique, high-quality solution without breaking the bank.

 Our goal is to make our customized rack effects available at costs comparable to a quality pedal board setup with currently-available hand-built pedals.
 We're pretty close to that.
 It's more affordable than you probably expect.
 Check out our Bundle products.
 Bundles are possible configurations for all the "other stuff" you need, excluding the effects modules, to get started with our rack effects.
 Bundles compare to your pedalboard, power supply, and switching system that players typically have in place.
 The Bundles have options you can tweak to your needs and budget, or you can develop your own custom configuration.
 The Bundles also make it easier to put together a full setup and figure out the cost.
 Once you pick a bundle, then see the pages for individual modules and you will find the costs for each module configuration.
 We try to keep the average cost of standard configurations comparable to the cost of good pedals.
-At the time of writing, our average standard module configuration is about $200.
+At the time of writing, our average standard module configuration is a little under $200.